 3D printing at Mississippi Mills Public Library!

 Want to learn how to use our 3D printer?
-Email or phone 613-256-1037 for more details.
+Register here, at the library’s program page.

 Our Prusa I3 MK3S is available for printing small-scale 3D printing projects.